ragnar123/loggly-android/README.md

 loggly-android
 ==============

-An Android wrapper for Loggly API
+An Android wrapper for Loggly API.

+--
+I have just forked this project to be able to modify it locally.